mabel-dev/opteryx/docs/03 SQL Reference/01 Introduction.md

 This page provides an overview of how to perform simple operations in SQL.
 This tutorial is only intended to give you an introduction and is not a complete tutorial on SQL.
 This tutorial is reworked from the [DuckDB](https://duckdb.org/docs/sql/introduction) tutorial.

-All queries in the online documentation for Opteryx use the internal sample NASA datasets, so will work regardless of what data your installation and set up has access to.
+All queries use the internal sample NASA datasets and should work regardless of the data your installation and set up has access to.

 ## Concepts

 Opteryx is a system for querying ad hoc data stored in files as [relations](https://en.wikipedia.org/wiki/Relation_(database)).
 A relation is mathematical term for a data table.

-Each table is a named collection of rows, organized in columns, each column should be a common datatype.
+Each relation is a named collection of rows, organized in columns, each column should be a common datatype.

-As an ad hoc query engine, the tables and their schema do not need to be predefined, they are determined at the time the query is run.
-For this reason, Opteryx cannot be considered a RDBMS (relational database management system), even though it can be used to query data using SQL.
+As an ad hoc query engine, the relations and their schema do not need to be predefined, they are determined at the time the query is run.
+This is one of the reasons Opteryx cannot be considered a RDBMS (relational database management system), even though it can be used to query data using SQL.

-## Querying Tables
+## Querying Relations

-To retrieve data from a table, the table is queried using a SQL `SELECT` statement.
-Basic statements are made of three parts; the list of columns to be returned and the list of tables to retreive data from, and an optional part to filter the data that is returned.
+To retrieve data from a relation, the relation is queried using a SQL `SELECT` statement.
+Basic statements are made of three parts; the list of columns to be returned and the list of relations to retreive data from, and optional clauses to shape and filter the data that is returned.

 ~~~sql
 SELECT *